Mogtho/Mogtho/README.md

 - 👋 Hi, I’m @Mogtho
-- 👀 I’m interested in 9nformation,lunch,automation, IT AND DATASCIENCE ML.
+- 👀 I’m interested in 9nformation,lunch,automation, IT AND DATASCIENCE ML, AI.
-- 🌱 I’m currently learning Git,Sql database mngmnt,c,HTML, CSS, JAVASCRIPT, C#, PYTHON, AND
+- 🌱 I’m currently learning LIFE
 - 💞️ I’m looking to collaborate on --> Something out of the ordinary.
 - 📫 How to reach me MOG ON YOUTUBE.